|Night Float||2 months|

 NOTE: Family Planning training occurs at UCSF in all PGY2-4 Specialty Clinic rotations and at Kaiser San Francisco on Benign Gyn Surgery for PGY1-4.

 OB: Interns perform vaginal deliveries, vacuum deliveries, and cesarean sections.
 They learn to evaluate fetal wellbeing using internal and external fetal monitors, oxytocin stress tests, non-stress tests, biophysical profiles, and ultrasounds for growth.
 They also become familiar with epidural and spinal anesthesia methods.
 Interns join the other Labor & Delivery residents in making postpartum rounds each morning and actively co-manage patients admitted with antepartum complications.

-Specialty Clinics: : These three months provide an introduction to the outpatient practice of both generalists and sub-specialists.
+Specialty Clinics: These three months provide an introduction to the outpatient practice of both generalists and sub-specialists.
 Interns establish their own continuity clinic and have special one-on-one proctoring.
-Subspecialty clinic experiences focus on: REI, pediatric adolescent gyn, high risk Ob, and chronic pelvic pain.
-They also spend time in teen clinic and a special clinic devoted to providing gyn care to breast cancer survivors at UCSF.
+Subspecialty clinic experiences focus on: REI, adolescent/pediatric gyn, teen ob clinic, high-risk Ob, and chronic pelvic pain.
+They also spend time in a special clinic devoted to providing gyn care to breast cancer survivors at UCSF.